arrow-kt/arrow-website/content/docs/learn/collections-functions/collectors.md

 :::note Where to find it

 Collectors live in the `arrow-collectors` library.
 This library is still in experimental state, but no big changes are expected.
+Using this library from Android requires [library desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring).

 :::